ue bot icon

 • … We are trained from birth that obedience to proper authority is right and disobedience is wrong.
 The essential message fills the parental lessons, the schoolhouse rhymes, stories, and songs of our childhood and is carried forward in the legal, military, and political systems we encounter as adults.
 Notions of submission and loyalty to legitimate rule are accorded much value in each.

 • We rarely agonized to such a degree over the pros and cons of authority’s demands.
 In fact, our obedience frequently takes place in a click, whirr fashion, with little or no conscious deliberation.
-Information from a recognized authority can provide us a valuable shortcut for deciding how to act in a situation.
+Information from a recognized authority can provide us with a valuable shortcut for deciding how to act in a situation.

 • … once we realized that obedience to authority is mostly rewarding, it is easy to allow ourselves the convenience of automatic obedience.
 The simultaneous blessing and bane of such blind obedience is its mechanical character.
 We don’t have to think; therefore, we don’t.
 Although such mindless obedience leads us to appropriate action in the great majority of cases, there will be conspicuous exceptions- because we are reacting rather than thinking.